ucll-programming/course-material/exercises/03-conditionals/explanation-assignment.en.md

     print(x, y)
 ```

-Take a good look at the code and predict what ´my_function()` will print before continuing reading.
+Take a good look at the code and predict what `my_function()` will print before continuing reading.

 &vellip;